 Two sofas for open-plan spaces (zoning without walls)

-In open-plan rooms, two sofas can be used to create a “room within a room.”
+In open-plan rooms, two sofas can create a room within a room.

 Practical methods:

-- Float one sofa with its back toward the dining area or entry, then place the second sofa to complete either a face-to-face or L configuration.
+- Float one sofa with its back toward the dining area or entry, then place the second sofa to complete either a face-to-face or L-shaped arrangement.

-- Use a narrow console table behind the floating sofa to prevent the “back-of-sofa cliff” feeling and to add lighting and storage.
+- Use a narrow console behind the floating sofa so the back of the piece doesn't feel abrupt.

 The key constraint:

-- Keep your major circulation route intact.
-If the sofa backs create a pinch point, widen the path even if it means shrinking the rug or coffee table.
+- Keep the main circulation route intact.
+If the sofa backs create a pinch point, widen the path even if that means using a smaller rug or coffee table.

 Get the Spacing Right Without Guesswork